 Examples: Store credit cards; certain online loan or credit products; some invoice factoring

-- Short repayment period (one year or less)
+- Debt has a short repayment period (one year or less).

-- “Hard-sell” from debt provider to take on more products (multiple emails; letters, etc.)
+- Debt provider makes “Hard-sell” to take on more products (multiple emails, letters, etc.).

 - Repayments may be taken from POS/bank account on a daily basis.